srk-ullagallu/notes/docker-k8s/docker/Day-1.md

 - **Consistency** – The same image runs on all environments, reducing compatibility issues.
 **image & container**
 An image is a read-only template.
 When you execute an image, it creates a container, which is a lightweight, running instance of that image.
 The container has its own set of resources.

+Linux kernel creates an instance of that program in memory, assigns it resources, and gives it a unique Process ID (PID)—this is called a process

 ### Linux Kernel Features: Namespaces and Cgroups

 Namespaces and cgroups are two kernel features.
 Namespaces provide isolation for processes, so each container has its own users, network stack, hostname, and IPC namespace, preventing interference with other processes.
 Cgroups allow us to restrict the system resource utilization of containers.